signalogic/SigSRF_SDK/mediaTest_readme.md

 2) In the first example, run-time stats should show a small amount of packet loss (9 packets) in the second stream.
 The stats should also show these as repaired.

 3) In these OpenLI examples, the DER encoded packet timestamps do not increment at ptime intervals, so the above mediaMin command lines have "analytics mode" enabled (0xc0000 bits set in the -dN argument).
 In analytics mode mediaMin uses a queue balancing algorithm and command-specified ptime (the -r20 argument in the above example) to dynamically determine packet push rates.
-In both analytics and telecom modes, the pktlib and streamlib modules examine RTP timestamps during packet repair and interstream alignment.
+In both analytics and telecom modes, the pktlib and streamlib modules make use of RTP timestamps during packet repair and interstream alignment.

 4) The mediaMin command line has DER stream detection enabled (0x1000 bit in the -dN argument).